goharbor/harbor/docs/user_guide.md

    * **?**: Matches any single non-separator character `/`.
    * **{alt1,...}**: Matches a sequence of characters if one of the comma-separated alternatives matches.

-   **NOTE:** `library` must be added if you want to replicate the official images of Docker Hub.
+   **NOTE:** You must add `library` if you want to replicate the official images of Docker Hub.
 For example, `library/hello-world` matches the official hello-world images.

    Pattern | String(Match or not)
    ---------- | -------